Arizona-Math/Math589A_Fall25_Assignment3/README.md

 You are strongly advised to **clone this repository**, read all the files, and understand their purpose.

+## Beware: the code does not solve the posed problem

+The code provided solves a restricted version of the problem.
+Figure our what the limitation is and modify the supplied code to solve the correct problem.

 ### Repository Structure

 The layout of the top folder in the repository promotes good coding practices by discouraging "spaghetti code":